zeljkoobrenovic/grounded-architecture/_posts/2022-06-14-superglue.markdown

 ### Disagreement on the Solution (What to change into?)

 Once you identify a problem, the next challenge is agreeing on the best solution.
-This disagreement can stem from differing experiences, knowledge, or biases toward particular technologies or methodologies.
+This disagreement can stem from different experiences, knowledge, or biases toward particular technologies or methodologies.

 In the same e-commerce platform example, the team might disagree on the solution after identifying the database as the root cause of the problem.
 The database administrators might suggest migrating to a more powerful database server, while the developers propose rewriting the queries more efficiently.
 UI developers think they should significantly refactor frontend code to a new version of the UI library they wanted to use before but did not have time for the work.
 The operations team might push for a backend redesign and to scale the entire system horizontally by adding more servers.
 These conflicting solutions can cause delays as the team debates the best approach, potentially leading to a suboptimal compromise or a solution that introduces new problems.